MohHajri/Graded-Exercies/README.md

 # Graded-Exercies
 e-commerce website AND Text-based game - Oulu University of Applied Sciences Project / First year

 Make sure you download all the files and run node.
-If you do not have np, download it:
+If you do not have npm, download it:

 npm install